Wilds of Wanney

 As well as a transcript of the diaries themselves, Joan has included chapters with her research into life in North Northumberland and the various families and individuals who are mentioned.

-The book has 176 pages, with 12 images and maps and is priced at £9.00.
-Post and packing is free in the UK.
+The book has 176 pages, with 12 images and maps.

 By Joan Wright